silivanxay/BBI_CMS_API/README.md

     SECRET_KEY='your_secret_key'

-or to your bbi_ecomm/settings.py file

-Your DATABASE_ENGINE setting needs to be changed to
+Your DATABASE_ENGINE setting (bbi_ecomm/settings.py) needs to be changed to

     DATABASES = {
     'default': {